ctoruno/Personal-Website/content/blog/string-encoding/index.md

 <img src="colombia.png" width="100%"/>
 <br>

 Not bueno.
 This is actually known as "[_Mojibake_](https://en.wikipedia.org/wiki/Mojibake)" and it is the result of forcing a character to be read in the wrong encoding system.
 I have bad news for you, the geocoding task, is not gonna be as easy as you thought because the most common APIs for georeferencing data such as Google Maps and Open Street Maps won't be able to accurately target the location if the inputed strings have Mojibake.
-Actually, any kind of text processing technique that you would like to apply, such stemming and tokenization, will fail.
+Actually, any kind of text processing technique that you would like to apply, such as stemming and tokenization, will fail.

  There are three possible ways of dealing with this issue: